-Nevertheless, due to higher oil prices and due to locally and regionally increasing energy demand, geothermal energy uses can become cost-efficient in relation to conventional hydro, oil and gas, and to other renewable energy forms.
-Private investment plays a key role in funding future geothermal enterprises for both, electric and direct uses.
+Due to higher oil prices and to locally and regionally increasing energy demand, geothermal energy uses can become cost-efficient in relation to conventional hydro, oil and gas, and to other renewable energy forms.
+Public investment plays now a key role in funding future geothermal enterprices for both, electric and direct uses.

 Several regions in the country remain un-explored for geothermal resources, namely the sedimentary basins in the Costa, the back-arc volcanic chain with recently active alkalic volcanoes and the sedimentary basins in the Oriente, as well as the Galapagos Archipelago.
 This increases the exploration potential for geothermal resources in the country, in addition to the follow up exploration of the prospects cited above.
-Application of actual and future technology will allow the discovery of hidden resources, those where geothermal evidence at surface is nil (Duffield and Sass, 2003).
-A good start will be to re-assess and update geothermal data nationwide and to produce a heat flow map and the geothermal map of Ecuador, as well as to get private funding to finally drill the most promissing prospects and tap geothermal power in Ecuador.
+Application of actual and future technology will allow to find hidden resources, those where geothermal evidence at surface is nil (Duffield and Sass, 2003) and approach EGS technologies as well.
+A good start will be to re-assess and update geothermal data nationwide and to produce both, the heat flow map and the geothermal map of Ecuador, as well as to get the necessary funding (public and private) to drill the most promising prospects and tap geothermal power in Ecuador.